 Change Default Browser From Microsoft Edge to Google Chrome in Windows 11

-The lack of a one-click option to set a default browser in Windows 11 is annoying.
-We hope Microsoft will rectify that in the final RTM version of the OS, set to release later this year.
-You can check out when your PC will get the Windows 11 update right here.
+Although Microsoft took its time, we’re glad that the one-click option to set a default browser is finally available in Windows 11.
 With that said, you now know how to change the default browser in Windows 11.
-Even though the process is tedious, you will hopefully be able to use your browser of choice instead of being forced to use Microsoft’s default option.
+Even though the process is a bit more complicated than Windows 10, you will hopefully be able to use a browser of choice instead of being forced to use Microsoft’s default option.

-If you are looking to undo some of the other Windows 11 changes no one asked for, check out how you can switch back to a Windows 10-style Start Menu design.
+If you are looking to undo some of the other Windows 11 changes no one asked for, check out how to switch back to the Windows 10-style Start Menu design.
 If even that doesn’t impress you, learn how to downgrade to Windows 10 from Windows 11.
 On the other hand, if you are perfectly happy with Microsoft Edge and want to keep using it, check out how to enable Efficiency Mode in Microsoft Edge to improve battery life.
+Also, you should check out the best Minecraft Edge tips and tricks to learn about more cool features.